 StrengthsFinder® vs Myers-Briggs (MBTI)

-SPECIAL OFFER – EXPIRES MAY 1, 2024: We’re pleased to offer a StrengthsFinder® training package (that includes 2 remote/online sessions, some restrictions apply) for just $300.
-To learn more, call (720) 312-8737, or e-mail contact@strengthscoachingandtraining.com.
+SPECIAL OFFER – EXPIRES JANUARY 1, 2025: We are pleased to offer a StrengthsFinder® training package for just $450.
+To learn more, call (303) 729-0611, or email info@strengthscoachingandtraining.com.

 If you’re considering taking a personality test and/or using a personality test as part of a team-building exercise, here is how StrengthsFinder® compares to the Myers-Briggs test.